 If you live in an area subject to wildfires, like we do in Arizona, you can make your campfire chili recipes on a propane camp stove when fire restrictions are in place.
 This version uses ground turkey that is jazzed up with Mexican flavor profiles using canned diced green chili peppers, cumin, oregano, chili powder, cayenne pepper, cilantro and jalapeno slices.

 Our family loves chili so much, I make many versions of this awesome camping meal.
 One of my white chili recipes uses ground turkey, this one uses cubed chicken breast meat.
 The cumin, green chiles and cilantro give this recipe a Mexican flavor profile.
-The chili is gluten free but if you want to serve tortillas or chips on the side for dipping … make sure you are using a GF version.
+The chili is one of the best gluten-free camping meals, but, if you want to serve tortillas or chips on the side for dipping … make sure you are using a GF version.

 My brother-in-law said this was THE BEST MEAL HE ATE IN HIS LIFE when I made him my blackened trout with Cajun cream sauce.
 If you try it, let me know if you agree.
 Be ready with your side dishes because this only takes 5 minutes to prep and about the same to cook.